Swiss Railways train in Zurich Station

 MOBILITY ASSISTANCE: This can be booked online or at staffed stations from 72 to 24 hours in advance of the departure time of the train.
 This service only seems to beavailable for Interregio and Regio-Expres services.

 INTERNATIONAL CONNECTIONS: There are 2 Euro city type day trains to Budapest, 3 night trains to Budapest one of which continues onto Vienna.
-There are also local services running across the border to Hungary and a night train from Bucharest to Chisinau in Moldova.
+There are also local services running across the border to Hungary, and a night train from Bucharest to Chisinau in Moldova. in January 2023 a new local service was introduced from Valea Viseului to Rakhiv in Ukraine.

 NP November 2021